rrgipson/git_oxford_cryofree/README.md

 - Open the Jasco software for running scans on the J1700.
 (And do all the prerequisite warm up procedures involved with the instrument.)
 - Time how long it takes to run a scan with your desired parameters (just use your phone or something).
 Add a few extra seconds to this time before inputting it just to be safe.
 - Input the time that the scan took in seconds into the third box in the VTVH Section.
+- Optional: Select the folder that the Jasco software is autosaving to using the Browse button.
+This will make a note of which file each scan corresponds to in the VTVH log file and will save the VTVH log file to this location so everything is together.
 - Click Collect VTVH to start the run.
 - Look for messages on the black screen (it will tell you if you've inputted any temps or fields incorrectly).
 It will also make you wait 5 minutes for the Switch Heater to Warm Up (the switch heater will be turned on automatically if it isn't already).
 - Make sure the Jasco Scanning Software window is open (not minimized but it can be behind the program).
 Scans will not be collected if it is minimized or not open.